FusionComputingLab/freegsnke/README.md

 <video autoplay width="650" src="https://github.com/user-attachments/assets/0f0207f9-1c5e-451e-b45e-24e7c9589154" />
 </div>

-In the left panel above we show an example of a dynamic equilibrium calculated using FreeGSNKE's forward solver, simulating the flat-phase of a **MAST-U** plasma discharge.On the right is the sequence of equilibrium reconstructions for the actual MAST-U shot.
+In the left panel above we show an example of a dynamic equilibrium calculated using FreeGSNKE's forward solver, simulating the flat-phase of a **MAST-U** plasma discharge.
+On the right is the sequence of equilibrium reconstructions for the actual MAST-U shot.
 The agreement between the simulation and the real shot is very good in both the plasma shape targets and the currents in the poloidal field coils, illustrating FreeGSNKE's accuracy.
 The contours represent constant poloidal flux and the different tokamak features are plotted in various colours (refer back to table above).

 ## Feature roadmap
 FreeGSNKE is constantly evolving and so we hope to provide users with more advanced features over time: